nasa/cape/doc/install.rst

         extra_ldflags =
         extra_include_dirs = /nasa/python/2.7.3/lib/python2.7/site-packages/numpy/core/include/

-These settings differ slightly from those in the :file:`config.cfg` file that is distributed with CAPE, which is set up to work with a typical Red Hat Enterprise Linux 6 build.
+These settings differ slightly from those in the :file:`config.cfg` file that is distributed with pyCart, which is set up to work with a typical Red Hat Enterprise Linux 6 build.

 Setup and Typical Usage
 -----------------------
-The software is distributed as a tar archive, for example :file:`cape_0.5.tar.gz`.
+The software is distributed as a tar archive, for example :file:`pycart0.8.tar.gz`.
 Installation is a matter of untarring this archive in your desired location, changing two environment variables, and optionally compiling the C versions of some features as described in the previous section.